timschmidt/csgrs/readme.md

 create new copy via appropriate functions

 ## Todo
-- when tessellating, detect T junctions with other polygons with shared edges, and insert splitting vertices into polygons to correct
+- when triangulating, detect T junctions with other polygons with shared edges, and insert splitting vertices into polygons to correct
 - implement as_indexed, from_indexed, and merge_vertices (using hashbrown, and a
 string expression of each float out to EPSILON significant digits)